LLM360/k2-train/README.md

 > [!NOTE]
 > This repository is under active development.
 If you have suggestions or find bugs, please open a GitHub issue or reach out.

+### Environment
+The simplest way to launch the training should be using our [Docker Image](https://hub.docker.com/layers/zazzyyyy/project-k2/0.2/images/sha256-4c4e75f613163118a9bb27ed808c6f028c558875db9724676fa0ecee7780119e?context=explore).
+We will provide a more detailed writeup of the environment later.

 ### Launch Training
 To launch training, run:
 ```